mims-harvard/patient-safety/README.md

-## Dataset
+## Dataset description
 <span id="dataset"> </span>

-We provide [all necessary datasets](https://dataverse.harvard.edu/privateurl.xhtml?token=d796b626-23b9-4a60-86d3-5525fda3c108) for reproducing our work.
+We provide [all necessary dataset](https://dataverse.harvard.edu/privateurl.xhtml?token=d796b626-23b9-4a60-86d3-5525fda3c108) for reproducing our work, or direct download dataset [here](#downloadlink).

 ### Data for running
-In our scripts, datasets in pickle format are directly used to generate results.
-However, for preview and broader use, we also supply all required datasets in non-language-specific format ([CSV version](#csv)).
+In our scripts, data in pickle format are directly used to generate results.
+However, for preview and broader use, we also supply all required dataset in non-language-specific format ([CSV version](#csv)).
 See instructions for use these `.pk` files [here](#usepk).

 #### Patient safety dataset